 The overall aim of the group project is for you to implement a working virtual environment system that satisfies the needs of a target user group.
 You will need to review the state of the art, available technologies and your own competencies, plan a development phase and then demonstrate and evaluate the system.
 The project scope and definition is left to the students beyond some suggestions guided by current research questions in CS and Bartlett.Read more

-The EngD VEIV programme includes a system of yearly milestones.
-The milestones are at intervals of 12 months (MRes or EngD Year 1), 24 months (upgrade) and 36 months (thesis draft) until the thesis is submitted for examination.
+The Three Year EngD VEIV programme includes a system of yearly milestones (if you are on the four year modular programme see this page).
+The milestones are at intervals of 12 months, 24 months and completion.
 Importantly, reports must be sumbitted to supervisors for marking, and the mark passed to the EngD Centre Manager, before these milestones are due.
-For this reason, reports should be submitted at months 11, 23 and 35 respetively.Read more
+For this reason, reports should be submitted at months 11 and 23.